-- If you are a buyer and your agent is using an MLS, you will need to sign a written agreement with your agent before touring a home so you understand exactly what services will be provided, and for how much. - Written agreements are required for both in-person and live virtual home tours. - You do not need a written agreement if you are just speaking to an agent at an open house or asking them about their services. - Agentoding and for work yers, quelion continues to be fily negotiable. - compensation and these written agreements. - More details about these changes and what they mean can be found at competition.realtor.
+- If you are a buyer and your agent is using an MLS, you will need to sign a written agreement with your agent before touring a home so you understand exactly what services will be provided, and for how much. - Written agreements are required for both in-person and live virtual home tours. - You do not need a written agreement if you are just speaking to an agent at an open house or asking them about their services. - Agent compensation for home buyers and sellers continues to be fully negotiable. - When finding an agent to work with, ask questions about their services, compensation and these written agreements. - More details about these changes and what they mean can be found at competition.realtor.